Buying Guide - Welcome

 How do I measure my PD?

 There are a few ways, you can ask your Optician, although sometimes they may not give it to you, you can send us an old pair of glasses and we can get the measurement for you, you can measure your PD yourself, all you need is a friend and a ruler (ask us for our guide).
-Alternatively we can take the average measurement of 63mm for a man and 60mm for a woman.
+Alternatively we can take the average measurement of 63mm.

 So let’s move on to different lens indexes, this is what will alter the thickness of your lenses.

 The lens thickness will depend on the glasses/frame that you have selected and your prescription.

 Now if you’re thinking about coatings and tints don’t worry I’ll get on to that.

 Standard lenses come in a range of thickness.

 If you have a prescription that is between 0.00-2.00 and are choosing a full rimmed metal or plastic frame then the standard 1.5 lenses will be fine for you.

 If your glasses are rimless or semi-rimless (this is when the frame doesn’t completely go around the lens) and your prescription is between 0.00-2.00 then we would recommend a 1.59 or a 1.6 index lens because lenses in rimless or semi-rimless frames are more prone to cracks, chips and breakages due to the lens not being fully supported all of the way around.
 1.59 & 1.6 lenses are made from a more dense plastic material so won't chip or crack if knocked or dropped.